-• He/she must be withdrawn from a secondary institution and beyond compulsory school age; but cannot be over the age of 21.

-ADULT EDUCATION

-- He/she must meet with a Clay County Adult Education advisor before they are enrolled.
-An official transcript should be available at this time so that a review of past academic history can be conducted; - Due to limited course offerings, it is recommended that an eligible Adult High
+- He/she must be withdrawn from a secondary institution and beyond compulsory school age; but cannot be over the age of 21. - He/she must meet with a Clay County Adult Education advisor before they are enrolled.
+An official transcript should be available at this time so that a review of past academic history can be conducted; - Due to limited course offerings, it is recommended that an eligible Adult High School student must have previously attained 20 credits.
+The balance of credits (24 is required for graduation) may be completed through the Adult High school program; - Classes will be available 1 day per week unless otherwise noted.

-Commented [TC57]: Added specific language to delineate the type of report cards being referred to in this section.

-School student must have previously attained 20 credits.
-The balance of credits (24 is required for graduation) may be completed through the Adult High school program;

-- Classes will be available 1 day per week unless otherwise noted.
 Please inquire about the location of the classes from the Adult Education office.
 Students are allowed to work outside of the classroom in order to expedite completion of the program.
-However, all testing or assessments must be done in the lab setting at the Adult Education location; - All students, regardless of residency status, must pay a \$30 tuition fee, per trimester. - Registration for returning adult education students who have been administratively withdrawn for disciplinary or attendance reasons or who do not remain continuously enrolled will pay a \$10.00 re-entry fee. - Please check with the Adult Education office on times and locations of classes. - Office hours and phone number: 904-272-8170 - 7:30 a.m.-8:00 p.m.
+However, all testing or assessments must be done in the lab setting at the Adult Education location;

+- All students, regardless of residency status, must pay a \$30 tuition fee, per trimester. - Registration for returning adult education students who have been administratively withdrawn for disciplinary or attendance reasons or who do not remain continuously enrolled will pay a \$10.00 re-entry fee. - Please check with the Adult Education office on times and locations of classes. - Office hours and phone number: 904-272-8170 - 7:30 a.m.-8:00 p.m.
 Monday-Thursday - 7:30 a.m.-3:00 p.m.
 Friday